Come visit us at Clarke and you will find great art and an incredible arts community.

 The Clarke University art and design, and art history faculty works as a team and respect each other’s diverse teaching approaches and expertise.
 They exhibit at the local, state, national and international venues and bring real-world experience as practicing artists into their classrooms.
 Process-oriented, studio-based classes give students a true feeling for working in the art world.

-Clarke offers a bachelors of arts (BA) and bachelor of fine arts (BFA) studio degrees.
+Clarke offers bachelor of arts (BA) and bachelor of fine arts (BFA) studio degrees.
 What is the difference in the studio degrees?
 The bachelor of arts degree requires 48 credits in art or about one-third of your course credits while at Clarke.
 With this option, students can double major or minor in a complementary area like communication or business, or complete K-12 art education certification.
-The bachelor of fine arts studio degree is a professional degree with over 60 credits in art.
-These programs, whether with fine arts or graphic design emphasis, prepare you to enter the professional workplace or graduate school.
+The bachelor of fine arts degree is a professional degree with over 60 credits in art.
+The BFA degree, whether in art or graphic design, prepares you to enter the professional workplace or graduate school.

 You do not need to commit to a career path when you walk in the door.
 All art students take the same foundation or core classes in the first year.
 This gives you the opportunity to explore diverse media and art concepts.
 Exposure to these new ideas may open new doors or career paths.
 Your college art experience will be very different than high school.
 Imagine being surrounded by art students who all want to pursue a life in the arts – what a great community!
 A professional and critical atmosphere encourages students to extend their artistic involvement beyond studio exercises into juried exhibitions, internships, independent study and travel.